What is mortgage life insurance and is it right for me?

 In the event of your passing during this term, your dependents will receive a sum that covers the remaining mortgage, ensuring the family home is secure.

-Questions to ask before getting mortgage life insurance:
+Here are some questions to ask before you take out mortgage life insurance:

 Do I only want to cover my mortgage?